Apple Crisp

 1/2 tsp salt

-1 stick cold butter
+1 stick cold butter, cubed

 1 cup old-fashioned oats

-- Peel, core, and slice the apples, and place them in a large mixing bowl.
+- Preheat the oven to 375°F. Meanwhile, peel, core, and slice the apples, and place them in a large mixing bowl.

 This recipe produces a luxurious wealth of topping, very nicely balanced by the amount of apple.
 If you like less topping, feel free to hold back 25% of it.

-The backstory:
+The Backstory:

 “Classic” is the right word to describe this crisp, not “old-fashioned.”
 Old-fashioned would imply that the world has left this crisp behind for some modern version, and now we’re looking back fondly on that former version.
 That is simply not the case.
 Sure, people create all kinds of variations on apple crisp, but no one has created a version that has ever supplanted the classic.
 I nonetheless need to use the word “old-fashioned” – a lot – to appease my Google overlords in this post.

 This isn’t my first apple crisp post.
 My first one was a how-to, and presented as much flexibility as possible.
 In the fall, when apples are so amazing, I make apple crisp almost every weekend – no kidding.
-And this classic version is the one that I make.
+And this classic version is the one that I most often make.
 It’s perfect.

 Apple Crisp

 In addition to “old fashioned,” I also have to use the word “grandmother” in this post in order to get Google to take me seriously.
 My grandmother didn’t bake.
 So for me, “like grandma used to make,” in the context of baking, merely refers to the idyllic American folk legend of the pie-making family matriarch.
-But look how many times I said “grandmother, ” Google bot!
+She lives in the same fantasy world as “traditional family values,” except that she is rarely weaponized.
+Look how many times I said “grandmother, ” Google bot!
+This content was not solicited by anyone, nor was it written in exchange for anything.
+Credit for images on this page: Make It Like a Man!
+Thank you, Kesor.

 Keep up with us on Bloglovin’